tvuongp/kasten-k10onM1/README.md

 * Application Mobility

 I have created a lab environment on my laptop to support K10.
-This environment leverages Rancher Desktop https://rancherdesktop.io
+This environment leverages Rancher Desktop https://rancherdesktop.io for the Kubernetes installation.

 Rancher Desktop:
 Container Management and Kubernetes on the Desktop